NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Spell Seeker.md

 Choose two ability boosts.
 One must be to **Intelligence** or **Wisdom**, and one is a free ability boost.

 You're trained in either the Arcana skill or Occult skill, as well as the Library Lore skill.
-You gain the [[Feats/Recognize Spell|Recognize Spell]] skill feat.
+You gain the [[Recognize Spell|Recognize Spell]] skill feat.

 *Source: Pathfinder Lost Omens: Pathfinder Society Guide* *OGL*